chdenat/ACF-Json-location-Manager/Readme.md

 The only thing to do is to create , in each theme or plugin he wants, an acf-json directory and the new location will be displayed as a new choice in the rule.

-Of course, on thos files are pushed on production, it will be possible to synchronize them as the standard way and used them.
+Of course, when those files are pushed on production, it will be possible to synchronize them using the standard 'ACF sync' way.

 ACF is a great tool and its creator, Eliott Condon, has put a lot of hooks in the code and this tool is using some of them to achieve the job.